-We see it all the time on social and print publications, and I, for one, love a good pun.
-That said, for SEO specifically, it can confuse search bots when trying to make a match.
-For example, a 2013 article from the LA Times used the article headline: The Prince of Wails Has Arrived for a story covering the birth of a royal baby.
-SUPER cute, but not the clearest to Google as to what to rank the page for.
+We see puns in social and print publications, and I get a kick out of them.
+However, for SEO specifically, they can confuse the search bots when trying to make a keyword + human match.
+For example, a 2013 LA Times article used the headline: The Prince of Wails Has Arrived for a story covering the birth of a royal baby.
+SUPER cute but not the clearest to Google on how to rank the page.

-A more literal title that used search terms that people are likely to type in, such as “First Child of Prince William and Kate Middleton Is Born” could have helped the Google bot know what to rank the page for.
+A more literal title – using search terms that people are likely to type in, such as “First Child of Prince William and Kate Middleton Is Born” –would have been more helpful to ‘ol Google.
 (I chose an old article on purpose here because I don’t want to put one of my favorite news publications on blast 🙂 ).

-Try asking yourself: “What keywords or key phrases will people ideally type in to find this article?”
-And then, make sure they are reflected in the VIP areas of the page.
+Ask yourself: “What keywords or key phrases will people ideally type in to find this article?”
+And then, make sure to repurpose them in the VIP areas of the page.

-That all said, I admit that you sometimes can’t help yourself — as I did with my 2020 article: “NFL.com Fumbles its Website Revamp“.
-The point is, know that literal language helps Google bots… but that’s for you as the writer to decide.
+I admit that you sometimes can’t help yourself — as I did with my 2020 article: “NFL.com Fumbles its Website Revamp.”
+But the point is that literal language helps Google bots, but ultimately it is up to you as the writer to decide.